iplustsolution/next-rust/CONTRIBUTING.md

 ## Where things live

-`docs/architecture.md` explains how the crates fit together.
+The Architecture page of the documentation site (`website/content/architecture.html`) explains how the crates fit together.
 The short
 version:

 - A routing bug?
 Look in `crates/next-rust-router`.
 Its tests build real